 Damage may be considered major even if water stays below electrical outlets when:

 The City of Renton's Emergency Management, Public Works, Parks and Recreation, Executive, and Police Departments have been working together with other agencies to keep you informed and safe.
-They continue to check and secure areas near the Cedar River, as well as city buildings, trails, bridges, and roads.
-For up to date emergency information, visit our Emergency Information page.
+For up-to-date emergency information, visit our Emergency Information page.

-Flood clean-up and recovery efforts are ahead and this page will be used to share resources.
-Below are some essential tips and links; at the bottom of this page you'll find an option to ask us questions and/or respond to our survey.
+Flood clean-up and recovery efforts are in-progress, and this page will be used to share resources.
+Below are some essential tips and links; at the bottom of this page, you'll find an option to ask us questions.

 How can I help?